-In January 2021, CMS' Center for Medicare and Medicaid Innovation (CMMI) released its fourth annual evaluation report of the Oncology Care Model (OCM), covering performance periods 1- 5, with episodes beginning July 1, 2016 through January 1, 2019.
+In December 2021, CMS' Center for Medicare and Medicaid Innovation (CMMI) released its latest evaluation of the Oncology Care Model (OCM), covering performance periods 1- 6, with episodes beginning July 1, 2016 through July 1, 2019.
 As a reminder, the OCM is CMMI's first cancer-specific alternative payment model that aims to decrease Medicare spending while improving quality of care for cancer patients.
-This blog previously reported on the results from the preliminary evaluation of the OCM covering performance periods 1- 3 released in July 2020.
-We’ve updated the takeaways below to reflect OCM results through performance period 5 and how they compare to the previous results through performance period 3.
-The evaluation compares OCM episodes with a matched group of comparison episodes attributed to oncology practice physicians that aren’t participating in the Model.
+This blog reported on the results from the first two evaluations of the OCM covering performance periods 1- 3 and performance periods 1-5.
+We’ve updated the takeaways below to reflect OCM results through performance period 6, which didn’t vary much compared to the results through performance period 5.
+The evaluations compare OCM episodes with a matched group of comparison episodes attributed to oncology practice physicians that aren’t participating in the Model.

 Keep reading to find out our top five takeaways from the latest report or jump to a specific takeaway below: